1897 Darwin cyclone: Damage

 There were 28 fatalities, mostly Chinese and Aboriginal people.
 One family was reported to have run from three different houses as they were destroyed around them, surviving without injury.
 Illness spread throughout the predominantly homeless population after the cyclone.
 While little is known about the Aboriginal loss of life, the deaths of a couple of women who sought refuge in the Roman Catholic Church before its collapse were documented.

 The other major loss of life occurred on Darwin Harbour, with the deaths of many "coloured persons" working in the pearling industry.
 Of 29 vessels in the harbour at the time, 18 were wrecked, mostly pearling luggers such as the Flowerdale, Maggie, Roebuck, Cleopatra, Olive, Florence, Revenge, Jack, Black Jack, Brisbane and Galatea.
 The government steam launch and three sampans were also damaged.
 Many crews donated to the rebuilding efforts.
 The pearling fleet was quickly restored and expanded and by 1898, 55 vessels were operational.

+Another building that suffered significant damage was the Darwin Public School, and the home of its schoolmistress Catherine Pett, which were largely destroyed.

+One of the people to loose their home was businesswoman Amelia Kilian and parts of her house was reported to have "blown into the sea" and her survival, alongside her children, was considered miraculous.

 The damage is estimated to have cost over £150,000 in 1897 values.